Waste Classification - Newcastle

 • Polycyclic aromatic hydrocarbons (PAHs)

-• Organic and semi-volatile compounds
+• Organic compounds and semi-volatiles

 • Asbestos (if suspected)